Three-dimensional soliton-like distortions in flexoelectric nematic liquid crystals: modeling and linear analysis: Introduction

-In the experiment motivating this paper \cite{Tuxedos}, a sample of 4prime-butyl-4-heptyl-bicyclohexyl-4-carbonitrile (CCN-47) is confined between two parallel plates, located at $z=0$ and $z=d$, respectively, forming a cell of thickness $d=3-\SI{30}{\micro\meter}$ (figure \ref{fig1}, left picture).
-Initially, the director is uniformly aligned parallel to the plates, $\n_0=\hat{\x}$, and an alternating electric field is then applied across the cell in the perpendicular direction to the plates, $\E_0=E_0\cos\omega t\;\hat{\z}$.
-The amplitude of the applied voltage is within the range $U=10-\SI{90}{\volt}$, with a wide range of frequencies being used in the experiment, $\omega = 20-\SI{5000}{Hz}$.
-The authors report that as the applied voltage is increased past a threshold value, localized chevron distortions, bullets) appear in the director and travel perpendicular to both $\n_0$ and $\E_0$.
-(In our chosen coordinates, these chevrons travel up and down along the $y$-axis.)
+This paper models the experiments reported in \cite{Tuxedos}, where a sample of 4prime-butyl-4-heptyl-bicyclohexyl-4-carbonitrile (CCN-47) with impurities is confined between two parallel plates, located at $z=0$ and $z=d$, respectively, of a Cartesian coordinate system $(x, y, z)$ of the Eucledian space.
+The plates form a cell of thickness $d=3-\SI{30}{\micro\meter}$ (figure \ref{fig1}, left picture).
+Initially, the director is uniformly aligned parallel to the plates, $\n_0=\hat{\xx}$, and an alternating electric field is then applied across the cell in the perpendicular direction to the plates, $\E_0=E_0\cos\omega t\;\hat{\z}$.
+Note that $\n_0$ is an equilibrium state of the system due to the negative dielectric anisotropy of the media, with the property that molecules tend to align on a plane perpendicular to the applied electric field.
+The amplitude of the applied voltage is within the range $U=10-\SI{90}{\volt}$.
+Although a wide range of frequencies is being used in the experiment, $\omega = 20-\SI{5000}{Hz}$, only the smaller interval between $400$ and $\SI{460}{Hz}$ is reported to generate soliton-like disturbance.
+Once generated, they travel up and down the region on the direction, taken to be the $y$-coordinate axis, perpendicular to both $\n_0$ and $\E_0$.
 The bullets exhibit all the hallmarks of soliton behavior: (1) they move with constant speed, (2) do not decay or disperse, and (3) retain their shape after pairwise collisions.
-Moreover, the solitons form only in the middle plane of the cell, $z=d/2$, away from the bounding plates, and therefore are truly three-dimensional.
+Moreover, the disturbances form only in the middle plane of the cell, $z=d/2$, away from the bounding plates, and therefore are truly three-dimensional.
 Neither defects nor net flow are observed in the sample.
 To describe their shape, let us consider a single chevron and take the $x$-axis to be along its center.
-Parametrize the director as \be \n = \cos\theta\cos\phi\;\hat{\x}+\cos\theta\sin\phi\;\hat{\y}+\sin\theta\;\hat{\z}. \ee Outside the chevron, both $\phi$ and $\theta$ are zero.
-Inside, both angles are odd functions of $x$, and reach a maximum at about $20-\SI{35}{\degree}$ each.
-The out-of-plane angle $\theta$ is zero except at the head of the bullet, where it oscillates out of phase with the applied field.
-The azimuthal angle $\phi$ remains nearly constant in time, and is only zero inside the chevron along its center axis at $x=0$.
-The shape of the chevron bullet is described in figure \ref{fig1}.
+The orthonormal set of unit vectors $(\n, \p, \m)$ play a main role in setting the geometry of the soliton-like package: \be \n = \left(\cos\theta\cos\phi,\cos\theta\sin\phi,\sin\theta\right), \quad \m= \left(\sin\phi,-\cos\phi\right), \quad \p=\n\times\m \ee with $\n$ representing the parametrization of the director field in terms of the angles $\theta$, out-of-plane, and $\phi$, the in-(x,y) plane angle giving the disturbance a chevron form.